12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 The outdoor Ramayana Ballet runs May through October on a stage built directly in front of Prambanan Temple.
 Two hundred dancers, a live gamelan orchestra, fire performances, and the floodlit 9th-century Hindu temples towering behind them.

-This is not a cultural show for tourists who want a 20-minute sample.
+This is not a bite-size cultural show for tourists who want a 20-minute sample.
 It's a two-hour, full-scale production of the Hindu epic.
 The costumes alone — gold crowns, elaborate masks for the monkey army — are worth the ticket.

 Tickets: 150,000-400,000 IDR ($9.45-25.20).
 The 150,000 IDR seats in the back are perfectly fine.
 Shows start at 7:30PM.